thisissoon/flask-hmac/README.rst

 3. ``render_hmac()`` function, which, you guessed it, generates an hmac.

-To use this module, instantiate it like this:
+To use this module, instantiate it in the following manner:

 .. code:: python